mynew4/cmangos-docs-wiki/Backporting-Tutorial.md

-This tutorial was written by stfx for mangos-tbc (and mangos-classic) developers to correctly backport commits from master (wotlk).
+This tutorial was written by stfx for developers to correctly backport commits.
+Example backporting from mangos-wotlk to mangos-tbc:

 # 1. Set up the directory
   * Clone mangos-tbc repo